terrylinhaochen/persona_chat/career-insights/README.md

 ## 💡 Usage

-1. Enter a parenting challenge or topic in the input field
+1. Enter a workplace challenge or topic in the input field
 2. Click "Generate Insight" or press Enter
 3. Wait for the AI to generate:
    - A podcast episode title